Cannabis, CBD, and Replacing Drinking

 Additionally, there is a study stating that CBD has properties that may help individuals with substance abuse.
 The switch from alcohol to CBD could enable users to stop desiring alcohol and allow their bodies to further heal from its effects.

 Are you considering using cannabis as an alternative to alcohol?
+Are you ready to make a trip to the closest medical marijuana clinic?
 Or do you already use it as an alternative and you want to have more success at it?

 Getting Answers With Jointly